Fantastic Fries and Where to Find Them

 You may think, ‘Why isn’t my favorite brew pub on here?’
 Well, you wouldn’t put the Oregon Ducks football team against the Oakland Raiders, would you?
 The two teams are in different leagues — no matter how bad you may think the Raiders are.

-And the same applies to fast food french fries versus fancier fries.
+And the same applies to fast food french fries versus fancier fries. — Henry Houston and Ryan Nguyen

 1. Giant Burger